-DWR will prepare and provide a Staff Report to the Commission for the agenda that includes the information necessary in order to ensure that all applicable requirements for a resolution of necessity have been met (CCP 1245.230 and 1240.510 and 1240.610).
+DWR will prepare and provide a Staff Report to the Commission for the agenda that includes the information necessary to ensure that all applicable requirements for a resolution of necessity have been met (CCP 1245.230 and 1240.510 and 1240.610).
 The report shall include the following:

-- A description of the project. - An explanation of why the project is necessary and in the public interest. - An explanation of the legal authority for the project and the availability of funds for the project. - A description of any findings required under CCP 1240.510 and 1240.610. - The status of other parcels required for the project: Total parcels; number of parcels acquired; number or parcels under right of entry; number of other owners expected to request appearance before the Commission. - Detailed Parcel Description.
+- A description of the project. - An explanation of why the project is necessary and in the public interest. - An explanation of the legal authority for the project and the availability of funds for the project. - A description of any findings required under CCP 1240.510 and 1240.610. - The status of other parcels required for the project: Total parcels; number of parcels acquired; number or parcels under right of entry; number of other owners expected to request appearance before the Commission. - Detailed Parcel Description. - Maps (index map, project title sheet, appropriate plan sheets and parcel maps) covering the project and its relationship to the full parcel must be provided. - A listing of the owner's primary concerns (compensation, design features, timing of the acquisition, lack of replacement housing, etc.). - A description of any design or right of way modifications suggested by the owner, including DWR's opinion on the feasibility of these suggestions and the basis for DWR's opinion (why they are or are not feasible).